a2stuff/a2d/res/notes/testplan.md

 * Open a volume, open a folder, close just the volume window; re-open the volume, re-open the folder, ensure the previous window is activated.

 * Launch DeskTop.
 Select an icon.
-File > Rename....
+File > Rename.
 Enter a new name.
 Press Return.
 Verify that the icon updates with the new name.
 * Launch DeskTop.
 Select an icon.
-File > Rename....
+File > Rename.
 Enter a new name.
 Press Escape.
 Verify that the icon doesn't change.
 * Launch DeskTop.
 Select an icon.
-File > Rename....
+File > Rename.
 Enter a new name.
 Click away.
 Verify that the icon updates with the new name.
 * Launch DeskTop.
 Select an icon.
-File > Rename....
+File > Rename.
 Make the name empty.
 Press Return.
 Verify that the icon doesn't change.
 * Launch DeskTop.
 Select an icon.
-File > Rename....
+File > Rename.
 Make the name empty.
 Press Escape.
 Verify that the icon doesn't change.
 * Launch DeskTop.
 Select an icon.
-File > Rename....
+File > Rename.
 Make the name empty.
 Click away.
 Verify that the icon doesn't change.

 * Launch DeskTop.
 Select a file icon.
-File > Rename....
+File > Rename.
 Enter a unique name.
 Verify that the icon updates with the new name.
 * Launch DeskTop.
 Select a file icon.
-File > Rename....
+File > Rename.
 Click away without changing the name.
 Verify that icon doesn't change.
 * Launch DeskTop.
 Select a volume icon.
-File > Rename....
+File > Rename.
 Enter a unique name.
 Verify that the icon updates with the new name.
 * Launch DeskTop.
 Select a volume icon.
-File > Rename....
+File > Rename.
 Click away without changing the name.
 Verify that the icon doesn't change.

 * Repeat the following for volume icons and file icons:
   * Launch DeskTop.
 Select the icon.
 Click the icon's name.
 Verify that a rename prompt appears.